Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 This is named libssl.so.

-Connecting VA Smalltalk to OpenSSL
+Connecting VAST to OpenSSL

-VA Smalltalk looks to the configuration file (i.e. abt.ini) to figure out how to form a connection with both the cryptographic and SSL/TLS libraries.
+VAST looks to the configuration file (i.e. abt.ini) to figure out how to form a connection with both the cryptographic and SSL/TLS libraries.
 Specifically, in the section called [PlatformLibrary Name Mappings] there are two entries of interest.
 The first one is called CRYPTO_LIB and should reference the name of the cryptographic library.
 The second one is SSL_LIB and should reference the name of the SSL/TLS library.

-In other situations, multiple versions of OpenSSL libraries may be installed on your system and you may wish to reference a specific version.
+In other situations, multiple versions of OpenSSL libraries may be installed on your system, and you may wish to reference a specific version.
 In this case you can map a platform library name to an absolute path.
 For example,

 CRYPTO_LIB=/usr/lib/ssl/libcrypto.1.0.1.so